kizu/kizu.ru/src/documents/posts/2014-02-10-flex-baseline/index_en.html.md

 [demo:flex-baseline1]

-You <span class="sidenote" id="safari">can see (* btw, in the latest Safari the block with `overflow` don't behave according to the specs)</span> where each block has its baseline in this example.
+You [can see](*safari "btw, in the latest Safari the block with `overflow` don't behave according to the specs") where each block has its baseline in this example.

 ## inline-table